Yūjirō Motora

-Born in Sanda, Hyōgo, Motora studied at Boston University and completed a Ph.D. in philosophy at Johns Hopkins University, but his studies also included significant work on physiological psychology with G. Stanley Hall.
+Born in Sanda, Motora studied at Boston University and completed a Ph.D. in philosophy at Johns Hopkins University, but his studies also included significant work on physiological psychology with G. Stanley Hall.
 After graduate school, he returned to Japan, where he served on the faculty of the Tokyo Imperial University, later known as the University of Tokyo.
 There he taught a number of students who became influential psychologists and academics.

 A practitioner of Zen meditation, he wrote that understanding meditation should be based on a participant's own interpretation rather than the ideas of a Zen master.
 He also translated the works of eminent Western psychologists into Japanese and conducted early work in clinical psychology.
 Motora was still an active researcher and professor when he contracted a fatal case of erysipelas in his mid-fifties.

 Early life

-Motora was born into a samurai caste in Sanda, Hyōgo to Yutaka Sugita and Suga (Motoyama) Sugita, and he had an older brother.
+Motora was born into a samurai family in Sanda, Sanda Domain (modern day Hyōgo), to Yutaka Sugita and Suga (Motoyama) Sugita, and he had an older brother.
 As a child, Motora was interested in the West and studied English in school.
 He was attracted to psychology after reading a textbook written by physiologist William Benjamin Carpenter.
 In 1879, Motora became a teacher at the Tokyo Eiwa School.
 Two years later, he married Yone Motora, and her family adopted him.
 He took up her religion, converting from the Congregational Church to Methodism.
 When he joined his wife's family, his social status changed from samurai class to commoner.

 In 1883, Motora came to the United States to study philosophy and theology.
 He studied at Boston University, a choice influenced by the Tokyo Eiwa School's being established as a mission school of Boston University.
 In late 1885, Motora spoke at two churches in Decatur, Illinois, telling the congregations that he hoped his education in Boston would prepare him to return to Japan and convert people to Christianity.
 The Decatur newspaper, which referred to Motora as "the Jap. preacher", said that the churches collected money to defray Motora's educational expenses.